Paul Smyth (footballer): Wycombe Wanderers (loan)

 Following a loan spell on loan at Accrington Stanley, Smyth joined Wycombe Wanderers on a season-long loan.

 Charlton Athletic (loan)

 On 16 October 2020, Smyth joined Charlton Athletic on a season-long loan.
 He scored his first goal for Charlton in a 4-2 defeat to Burton Albion on 24 November 2020.

 Accrington Stanley (loan)

 On 28 January 2021, Smyth joined Accrington Stanley on loan until the end of the season, returning to the club he had previously spent time on loan with two seasons before.

 Leyton Orient

 Upon his contract expiry, Leyton Orient announced that they signed Smyth on 25 June 2021.

+Queens Park Rangers (second spell)

+On 27 June 2023, Smyth rejoined Queens Park Rangers on a three-year deal.

 International career

 Having played for Northern Ireland U21 on 22 March 2018, Smyth was called into the senior Northern Ireland squad for the friendly with South Korea on 24 March 2018.
 He made his debut as an 82nd minute substitute and scored the winning goal in a 2–1 victory three minutes later.